wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 2.0.13 =
+= 2.0.14 =
-Compatible with 3.9, includes user interface and performance improvements.
+Small bug fixes with Titles and Heatmaps.